sidney3/data_challenge/README.md

 Once inside `/app` in the container:
 `source scripts/env.sh venv`
 Note the container mounts your local file system of the repo to `/app` in the container.

+## Adding Dependencies
+If you need to add dependencies, add them to `scripts/requirements.in` and run the same commmand you used to setup the environment.

 # Exchange Client Program
 ## Overview